-In this section, you will find basic information on the structure of Joe’s first grade.
-For Silke Markowski’s forest kindergarten, see www.taosearthchildren.org.
-We collaborate daily.
-We believe in multi-age education, and Joe’s ultimate goal is to form a 1st through 3rd grade group which he plans to take through 8th grade.
+In this section, you will find information on the structure of Joe’s combined 1st & 2nd grade.
+For Silke’s forest kindergarten, see www.taosearthchildren.org.
+We believe in multi-age education, and Joe’s ultimate goal is to form a 1st through 3rd grade group which he then plans to take through 8th grade.
 This group is currently in its second year of formation.

-The information provided here is intended to give you an overview of the methodology I employ.
-For inquiries, please contact me directly at firstname.lastname@example.org.
+The information provided here is intended to give you an overview.
+For inquiries, please contact Joe directly at firstname.lastname@example.org.